J4NN0/wordlist-generator/README.md

    - [4] Generate a wordlist with strings, characters and numbers

-         You can choose if you want insert in the wordlist strings, character and numbers.
+         You can choose if you want insert in the wordlist strings, characters and numbers.
 Then choose the size of the string that will be generated.

    - [5] Guided wordlist (Alphabet | Numbers | Special Characters)